Adella’s bright eyes opened.

 “Do you even know why you are here in the first place, Adella?” said Markov.

 She glanced at both men.
 “No.”

 “This is what we learned from the Alliance at the meeting.
 You’re part of an initiative to begin replacing all of us humans on Mars with androids who will never rebel.
-See, you might not have this in your flash drive, but we here on Mars are planning to declare our independence from Earth on January 1st, 2100,” Markov paced around the room as he spoke.
-“It will be a new beginning for us, and only ten sols away from today.
+See, you might not have this in your flash drive, but we here on Mars are planning to declare our independence from Earth soon, on New Year’s Eve, 2100,” Markov paced around the room as he spoke.
+“It will be a new beginning for us, only thirty sols away from today.
 Well, the Alliance wants to establish zones of control on Mars instead.
 All the powerful members are in agreement, which means if they have their way, we’ll have separate zones of control for China, the U.S, the EU, Russia, Japan, and India.”

 “It will be a disaster,” said Zhang.
 “They stopped human flights once they found out there was an illegal birth on Mars.
 That was when tensions rose.
 Of course, I have a nagging suspicion all the precious ore deposits that were discovered near Olympus Mons might have also played a role.
 They want to start mining near the largest volcano in the Solar System, all so some businessman on Earth could claim to be the first trillionaire.”

 Markov approached Adella, studying her visually.
 “You look very similar to all the others in your crew.
 Yet, you’re the only one who asks questions.
 Why is that?”

 “I don’t know,” Adella shrugged.
 “Why can’t anyone else ask questions?”